MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 The key must be stored in Azure Key Vault, which requires an Azure subscription.
 To use an HSM-protected key, you must use the Azure Key Vault Premium service tier.
 Using a key in Azure Key Vault incurs a monthly charge.
 For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/en-us/pricing/details/key-vault/).

-When you use Azure Key Vault for your Azure Information Protection tenant key, we recommend that you use a dedicated key vault for this key with a dedicated subscription.
-This configuration helps to ensure that it's used by only the Azure Rights Management service.
+When you use Azure Key Vault for your Azure Information Protection tenant key, we recommend that you use a dedicated key vault for this key to help ensure that it's used by only the Azure Rights Management service.
+This configuration ensures that calls by other services do not result in exceeding the [service limits](/azure/key-vault/key-vault-service-limits) for the key vault, which could throttle the response times for the Azure Rights Management service.

+In addition, because each service that uses Azure Key Vault typically has different key management requirements, we recommend a separate Azure subscription for this key vault to help safeguard against misconfiguration.

+However, if you want to share an Azure subscription with other services that use Azure Key Vault, make sure that the subscription shares a common set of administrators.
+This precaution means that the administrators who use that subscription have a good understanding of all the keys that they have access to, so that they are less likely to misconfigure them.
+For example, a single Azure subscription if the administrators for your Azure Information Protection tenant key are the same people who administer keys for Office 365 Customer Key and CRM Online.
+But if the administrators who manage the keys for Customer Key or CRM Online are not the same people who administer your Azure Information Protection tenant key, then we recommend a separate Azure subscription for Azure Information Protection.

 ## Benefits of using Azure Key Vault